vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 1. The full annotated example is there to guide you through what is needed for each field in the proposal.
 2. Be sure to have your Vega wallet name and public key ready, and have your wallet connected when you submit.
 3. To submit a proposal you will need:
    * At least <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} suffix="tokens" />, associated with the public key you're using to propose the market.
-Note, this amount is set through the network parameter `governance.proposal.market.minProposerBalance`.
+Note, this amount is set through the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideValue={true} />.
 4. Before proposing, read about:
    * [Governance lifecycle](../../concepts/vega-protocol#lifecycle-of-a-governance-proposal): Learn about the off-chain and on-chain steps for crafting, sharing, and submitting proposals.
    * [Market governance](../../concepts/vega-protocol#market-governance): More details about market governance and the fields required.